softwaremill/meerkat/ReadMe.md

 ### Kustomize

-Kustomize is a tool that lets you customize configuration and simplifies its deployment.
-You can use it to create base templates and patches that modify only portions of them that differ between installations.
+Kustomize is a tool that lets you customize the configuration and simplifies its deployment.
+You can use it to create base templates and patches that modify only portions that differ between installations.
 In Meerkat, we use it to a very basic degree - to organize manifests into one kustomization and generate configMaps for Grafana dashboards.

 ### Grafana

 It's our open-source tool of choice for data visualization.
 Grafana uses telemetry data backends (Loki, Tempo, and Mimir) to create dashboards with graphs and tables.
-It also allows for easy data searching using LogQL, TraceQL and PromQL.
+It also allows for easy data searching using LogQL, TraceQL, and PromQL.

 ### Loki

 Loki is a data backend for logs.
 It uses object storage for keeping data long-term.
 Any S3-compatible buckets can be used for that, in Meerkat we're using MinIO to keep everything hosted locally.
-Loki is being deployed using simple scalable mode, which allows for scaling out individual pods if necessary.
+Loki is being deployed using the simple scalable mode, which allows for scaling out individual pods if necessary.

 ### Tempo